Wheelchair Accessible Baseball Fields & More…

 First Wheelchair Accessible Baseball Fields Will Be Constructed In County

-Players with special needs will soon have a baseball field that is wheelchair accessible, safer for play and allows even more opportunities for children with special needs and mobility issues to play baseball.
+Players with special needs will soon have a baseball field that is wheelchair accessible, safer for play and allow even more opportunities for children with special needs and mobility issues to play baseball.

 Current funding will be used for field construction.
 Buddy Baseball is seeking additional donations and sponsorships to support the growing league.
 All donations are a tax-deductible investment to the league.
 Donations can be made online at http://buddybaseball.org/sponsorships/donations/ or by contacting Russ Oberbroeckling, executive director at russ@buddybaseball.org.